 Stay awhile at Lake Tenkiller, and pitch a tent or park your RV along 130 miles of shoreline.
 Guests can easily access the lake via facility boat ramps, and all ages are invited to make a splash at the swimming beaches.
 Be sure to prepare a picnic lunch and cool off with drinking water available before hitting the nature trails, playground and swimming pool.
 Visitors can take advantage of additional onsite amenities, including group shelters, restrooms, showers, electric outlets, concession services, marinas, cabins, enclosed fishing docks and boat rentals.

-Lake Tenkiller is considered one of the best places in the state to go scuba diving, as its waters are clear from eight to twenty eight feet.
-Tenkiller Scuba Park is a diver's dream, with sunken vehicles, planes and boats to explore underwater.
-In some areas of the lake, the remains of homesteads and artifacts left behind before the lake was formed litter the lake bottom and give divers a glimpse of history.
-The lake's underwater terrain ranges from mildly sloping hills to rock cliffs, and the water goes up to 165 feet deep in places.
-With an Oklahoma fishing license, divers seeking a thrill can try their luck at spearfishing for non-game fish.
+Scuba divers also consider Lake Tenkiller one of the best places to dive into the state, as its waters are clear from eight to twenty-eight feet.
+Tenkiller Scuba Park is a diver's dream, with sunken vehicles, planes and boats awaiting underwater exploration.
+In some areas of the lake, divers can discover the remains of homesteads and artifacts left behind from times before the lake was formed.
+After glimpsing local history at the bottom of Lake Tenkiller, divers can take in the diverse underwater terrain, ranging from mildly sloping hills to rock cliffs.
+The water reaches 165 feet deep at its peak, and with an Oklahoma fishing license, divers seeking a thrill can try their luck at spearfishing for non-game fish.
 Two diving pro shops are located on the lake, offering training, certification and equipment rental.